AlexSiow/GettingAndCleaningData/CodeBook.md

 ## Tidy Data Set

-According to Hadley Wickham, a tidy data set needs to meet the following 3 points.
+According to Hadley Wickham, a tidy data set needs to have the following 3 characteristics.

 1. Each variable forms a column.
 2. Each observation forms a row.
 3. Each type of observational unit forms a table.

+In this tiday data set, Subject and Activity are the Fixed variables representing the volunteer and activity performed by the volunteer respectively.
+The rest are measured variables each representing mean of different signal for each subject and activity.
+Therefore it conforms to the first characteristic.

+For each of the measured variable in this tidy data set, it belongs to excactly one set of subject and activity.
+Therefore it conforms to the second characteristic.

+The observations in this tidy data set are the mean of different signal for each subject and activity from the ADL experiment.
+Therefore it conforms to the third characteristic.

 The following describes the variables in the final Tidy Data Set.